 The Many Fictions of William Boyd

 An evening with one of the master storytellers of our time.

-William Boyd takes to the stage – alone – to talk about his life as a creator of many fictions, beginning with the publication of his first novel, A GOOD MAN IN AFRICA in 1981 and ending with an exclusive reading from his latest book of short stories, THE DREAMS OF BETHANY MELLMOTH – that appears this November.
+William Boyd takes to the stage – alone – to talk about his life as a creator of many fictions, beginning with the publication of his first novel, A GOOD MAN IN AFRICA in 1981 and ending with an exclusive reading from his latest novel, LOVE IS BLIND – which will be published in September 2018.